-I’m sure everyone has humbling moments of realization as a leader, when you realize something both obvious and important has been sitting directly in front of you.
+I’m sure everyone has epiphany moments of realization as a leader when you realize something both obvious and important has been sitting directly in front of you.

-I had one of those moments as I kicked off 2013, and I’m glad that I did.
+I had one of those moments, and I’m glad that I did.

 I used the trip as an opportunity to talk to strangers about their lives.
 More specifically, I talked o them about the most important things they had learned through their experiences.
 It was one of the most enlightening months of my life, and many of the lessons that I learned and stories I was told are a part of a book I’m writing entitled Accidental Teachers.